3 Essential Belgian Chambers of Commerce: Key to success

 Since joining, members of these chambers have been able to access thousands of trustworthy partners, clients and opportunities across the world.

-There are plenty of different networks on CONNECTS which you can access as a member, and the list is always growing.
+There are plenty of different networks on CONNECTS that you can access as a member, and the list is always growing.

 What is CONNECTS?